mixedradix-858/QFT-for-bounded-hamming-weight/README.md

 `--max-states` bounds its support; exceeding the cap fails explicitly.
 Simulation is optional and never runs during ordinary circuit generation.

-The test suite also checks arithmetic truth tables and inverses, all small general DFT columns, promised sparse inputs, local syntheses, ancilla cleanup, the simulator against Qiskit, export, invalid option combinations and installed entry points.
-See [`docs/validation.md`](docs/validation.md) for recorded results and limits.

-## Attribution

-See [`NOTICE.md`](NOTICE.md) for source provenance and mathematical references.
-No new distribution license has been assigned to the extracted source.

 For the exact Linux/CPython environment used during extraction, see `requirements-lock.txt`.
 Install it before `python -m pip install --no-deps .`;